|Alma High School Building

 in all four men who were county superintendents of schools."

 school in Alma are a little cloudy.
-We believe that Alma High
+We believe that Alma High School may never

-offering high school curriculum in 1940.
-The Alma School District probably continued to support a 1 - 8 grade
+Kinmundy High School beginning in the Fall of 1940.
+The Alma School District continued to support a 1 - 8 grade

 school for 12 more years.
-It may not have been until 1952 that the school districts of
+It was in 1952 that the school districts of

 the neighboring town of Kinmundy that Kinmundy-Alma High School District was established

-in 1952.
+in the Summer of 1952.